 - Use reputable antivirus and anti-malware programs.

-8. Fake ICOs: The Emperor’s New Coins
+8. Fake ICOs: The Ponzi Scheme 2.0

 Red flags for fake ICOs include:

-- Promises of guaranteed returns.
+- Exercise extreme caution if there are claims of guaranteed returns.

-- Fake team members or advisors.
+- Refrain: Fake team members or advisors.

 How to avoid: